Sergio-Flores-Torres/Neural-Bond/README.md

 # NeuralBond

 "Chooms!
 I have a hot new Solana mod for you, right here.
 They call it -NeuralBond- and it's fresh off the SAFT.Industries factory.
-It's encrypted, it's descentralized, it's anoymous, it allows you receive messages from anybody and charge them for the privilege... or you can let them message you for free, if you're into that..."
+It's encrypted, it's decentralized, it's anoymous, it allows you receive messages from anybody and charge them for the privilege... or you can let them message you for free, if you're into that..."

 ## TLDR
-A Solana on-chain messaging system, encrypted, public and descentralized with the purpose of enabling the users to receive paid messages from the public and eliminate spam.
+A Solana on-chain messaging system, encrypted, public and decentralized with the purpose of enabling the users to receive paid messages from the public and eliminate spam.

 ## Rationale